translate/virtaal/docs/microsofttranslator.rst

 Microsoft Translator
 ********************

+.. versionadded:: 0.6

 `Microsoft Translator <http://www.microsofttranslator.com/>`_ (also known as Bing Translator) is a free service for machine translation (MT).
 Familiarise yourself with the `Microsoft Service Agreement
 <http://www.microsoft.com/en-us/translator/licensing.aspx>`_.

-Virtaal has a plugin since version 0.6 to provide the output of Microsoft Translator as suggestions.
+The Virtaal plugin provides the output of Microsoft Translator as suggestions.

 The plugin queries a web service over the Internet, and suggestions might therefore take a moment before they are displayed.
 Also keep in mind that your